 This poem conveys such a deep humane universal concept that is printed on the ten-thousand-Rial bill to remind everyone of the love and peace in everyday life.

-Saadi’s poem on the Iranian ten-thousand-Rial bill
+Saadi’s poem printed on the ten-thousand-Rial bill

 His mausoleum, also called Saadieh, in Shiraz is one of the major tourist attractions.
 It is located in a beautiful garden beside Delgosha Garden (dating back to Sassanid era).
 The tomb was built in the 13th century.
 Unfortunately, it was destroyed in the 17th century.
 The present-day building was built during the years of 1950 and 1952.
 It was inspired by Chehel Sotoun and built by the architect Mohsen Foroughi.
 Many Persian elements have been used in its architecture.
 It is also a National Heritage Site.
 It is visited annually by thousands of visitors who respect him and adore the eloquence in his works.
 Most of the tours to Iran include Saadieh in their itineraries while visiting Shiraz during their travel to Iran.
 To commemorate Saadi, 21 March is celebrated as the National Day of Saadi in Iran every year.